No Win, No Fee (818) 990-8300

 3. Breach of Contract

-If an employer violates the terms of a written, verbal, or implied contract, the termination may be considered wrongful.
+If an employer violates the terms of a written, verbal, or implied contract, the termination may be considered wrongful due to a breach of contract.
 Employment contracts may include specific provisions regarding job security, termination for cause, or disciplinary procedures.

 • Implied Contracts: Even without a formal agreement, statements such as "We only fire employees for serious misconduct" or consistent assurances of job security can create an implied contract.